calebmadrigal/calebmadrigal-blog/blog/content/posts/big-graphs-ipython-notebook.md

 date: 2013-07-29 21:20:15
 layout: post
 slug: big-graphs-ipython-notebook
-title: Big graphs in iPython Notebook
+title: Big graphs in IPython Notebook
 tags: python, matplotlib
 category: python

-I've been doing a good bit of [graphing](https://github.com/calebmadrigal/FourierTalkOSCON) in iPython Notebook recently, and I often wanted to make the graphs larger.
+I've been doing a good bit of [graphing](https://github.com/calebmadrigal/FourierTalkOSCON) in IPython Notebook recently, and I often wanted to make the graphs larger.
 I also often wanted to label the graph axes.
 So I wrote this simple function and have been using it a lot.

     # Graphing helper function